 Generally favorable reviews- based on 45 Ratings

 May 16, 2020(tl'dr at the bottom) I give this game a six solely out of objectivity but I absolutely LOVE this game.
-Is a bit glitchy, blocky, and leaves(tl'dr at the bottom) I give this game a six solely out of objectivity but I absolutely LOVE this game.
-Is a bit glitchy, blocky, and leaves you wondering what you're actually supposed to be doing?
+It's a bit glitchy, blocky, and(tl'dr at the bottom) I give this game a six solely out of objectivity but I absolutely LOVE this game.
+It's a bit glitchy, blocky, and leaves you wondering what you're actually supposed to be doing.
 You're darn right it is.
 However, I believe the various gameplay elements are very enjoyable.

-First of all, the battle system is unique-ish as it is similar to quest 64 but, to my knowledge, doesn't get broken with as little as a single spell.
+First of all, the battle system is unique-ish as it is similar to Quest 64 but, to my knowledge, doesn't get broken with as little as a single spell.
 Anyway, it's kind of like a non-random battle tactical rpg just without the square blocks.

-The skills you can gain are... kind of esoteric; they explain the basics but now how well they do (or don't) work in practice.
+The skills you can gain are... kind of esoteric; they explain the basics but not how well they do (or don't) work in practice.
 Nevertheless, I enjoy the mechanic where you can either spend all of your exp/money/points/etc. to upgrade a high level skill/spell or level up multiple lower level skills/spells/attributes.
 Again, personal opinion.

-My biggest issues with the game are "where the hell am I supposed to be going now?"
+My biggest issue with the game is "where the hell am I supposed to be going now?"
 I have wandered off the correct path many a time only to get waylaid by MUCH stronger enemies.
 Incidentally, be wary of saving in certain areas because you could very well get stuck (another issue).
 Having said that, though, not knowing where you're going can lead you to some interesting items.